 If you haven’t installed Windows lately, you may remember it as a frustrating ordeal.
-But things have changed since the optical drive era, and installing Windows 10 is faster and smoother than it was even a few years ago with Windows 7.
+But things have changed since the optical drive era, and installing Windows 10 is faster and smoother than it was even with Windows 7.
 With a bit of prep and a quick flash drive or two, you can be cruising with a clean OS on your new rig less than an hour after you click the install button.

 Here's the fastest way to get Windows 10 installed on a new gaming rig.

 Fast drives at 16+ GB will make your installation easier.